-The Oshkosh Area Humane Society is contracted to care for stray domestic animals found within the City of Oshkosh and with many townships around the Fox Valley area to take any stray pets that are found.
-If you find or lose a pet outside of the City of Oshkosh the first step is to contact the Town Chairperson or Constable to either get approval to bring the found animal to OAHS or to get any information about sightings of the animal you have lost.
+IMPORTANT: The Oshkosh Area Humane Society is contracted to care for stray domestic animals found within the City of Oshkosh and with many townships around the Fox Valley area.
+If you lose or find a pet outside of the City of Oshkosh the first step is to contact the Town Chairperson or Constable to either get approval to bring the found animal to OAHS or to get any information about sightings of the animal you have lost.
 For a listing of our stray contract areas (meaning if there is a stray animal found in these areas, they would be brought to OAHS) click HERE.

 1. Immediately file a "lost" report with all area humane societies, rescues and veterinary clinics.
 Many organizations, including OAHS, have an online form you can quickly submit so you can be contacted immediately if your pet comes in.
 Check the Stray Facebook page for all recent strays at the Oshkosh Area Humane Society.
 You can also call OAHS at 920.424.2128.